 I love Christmas activities.
-I love Post-it note activities.
-Put it together: this Christmas Post-it Match is THE BEST.
+I love sticky note activities.
+Put it together: this Christmas matching game is the best.

-I’m all about the post-it matching activities – we’ve done them with letters, numbers, shapes, and names.
+I’m all about sticky matching activities – we’ve done them with letters, numbers, shapes, and names.

-This was our first time doing one Holiday-themed and it was EVERYTHING.
+This was our first time doing one Holiday-themed and it was absolute perfection.
 I can’t recommend this enough.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.